-- 1. The Treasurer or Deputy Treasurer maintains a schedule of all current investments and updates schedule on a timely (daily) basis as securities mature and/or new investments are initiated.
-A Calendar of investment maturities is maintained and updated as chronological reminder (tickler file) or maturities. - 2.
-All investments are initiated via: - a. specific written investment instruction sent to the Trustee or - b. verbal investment instructions followed up by written confirmation - 3.
-The Treasurer or Investment Advisor will initiate the investments by reviewing the investment schedule and calendar on a daily basis to determine investments to be made over the following week based on Investment Committee strategies agreed to by the Investment Committee and weekly phone meetings working group.
-All investments are available online on a real time (next day) basis.
+- 1. The Treasurer, Deputy Treasurer or Investment Advisor maintains a schedule of all current investments and updates schedule on a timely (daily) basis as securities mature and/or new investments are initiated.
+A calendar of investment maturities is maintained and updated as chronological reminder (tickler file) or maturities. - 2.
+All investments are initiated by the Investment Advisor via: - a. specific written investment instruction sent to the Trustee or - b. verbal investment instructions followed up by written confirmation - 3.
+The Deputy Treasurer or Investment Advisor will initiate the investments by reviewing the investment schedule and calendar on a weekly basis to determine investments to be made over the following week based on Investment Guidelines and weekly working group meetings.
+All investments are available to review online on a real time (next day) basis.

-The Treasurer considers many factors in forming investment decisions, such as:
+The Treasurer, Deputy Treasurer and Investment Advisor considers many factors in forming investment decisions, such as:

 - a. existing bond resolution requirements and conditions; - b. other existing agreements affecting investments/cash flow (i.e. Settlement Agreement; Agreement and Consent dated September 22, 1988, as amended, Agreement for Certain Payments, Lease Agreements etc.); - c.
-BPCA Cash Flow Requirements and Internal Investment Policies; - d. current and future market conditions (i.e. interest rates); - e.
+BPCA cash flow requirements and Investment Guidelines and Policies; - d. current and future market conditions (i.e. interest rates); - e.
 New York State Comptroller's Guidelines; and, - f. published market surveys, consultant reports, etc., relating to securities available, interest rates and investment strategies. - 4.
-Copies of the bank trade confirmation letters sent to the Trustee Bank are filed in the Treasurer's chronological file and in a monthly folder for that particular Bank account. - 5.
+Copies of the bank trade confirmation letters sent to the Trustee Bank are digitally filed in the Treasury folder and monthly in a folder for each Bank account - 5.
 All investments are available to the President and others for review and discussed at Investment Committee meetings.
-A copy of the Investment Instructions Letter is retained in the Treasurer's file and a copy is maintained in the bank reconciliation files. - Documentation for securities purchased including the information as to brokers solicited for quotes shall be retained and filed by the Authority, the Trustee, or Investment Advisor.
-Corporate funds which are not invested are collateralized or insured by FDIC and balances receive compensating interest at the 90 day T-bill rate to mitigate banking fees.
+A copy of the Investment Instructions Letter is retained in the Treasury folder and a copy is maintained in the bank reconciliation files

+Documentation for securities purchased including the information as to brokers solicited for quotes shall be retained and filed by the Authority, the Trustee, and Investment Advisor.
+Corporate funds which are not invested are collateralized or insured by FDIC.
 Reconciliation of monthly Trustee statements are performed.
 This includes reconciliation of investment transactions, investment income, and portfolio holdings.
 Corresponding journal entries are subsequently posted to the Authority's general ledger.
-The BPCA Controller or Director of Financial Reporting initials and dates these reconciliations when reviewed to signify timely approval and completion. - 6.
-Quarterly investment schedules are reviewed by the Investment Committee and made available to the Board.
+The BPCA Controller or Director of Financial Reporting initials and dates these reconciliations when reviewed to signify timely approval and completion.

+6. Quarterly investment schedules are reviewed by the Investment Committee and made available to the Board.
 Investment schedules are audited by the Authority's public accountants at year end.
 The auditors request and receive confirmation of our cash and security holdings as of fiscal year end.
 In addition, the Authority's Internal Audit department periodically audits investments.